ajy-ocean/coding_Journey_of_RAWATJI/frameworks/Hibernate/LearningHibernate.md

 	@Column(name = "is_open")
 	private boolean isOpen;

-	@Transient // This column(field) will not created in our table private double familyIncome;
+	@Transient // This column(field) will not be created in our table private double familyIncome;

 	@Column(name = "date_added")